10 Useful Malayalam Words To Learn Before Traveling To Kerala

 If you are planning a vacation with your family in the monsoons, there can’t be a better place than Kerala.
 It is one of the best tourist attraction centers all over the world.

-Known as God’s own country, the state of Kerala has several picturesque sites that serve as a perfect backdrop for selfies.
+Known as God’s own country, Kerala has several picturesque sites that are perfect backdrops for selfies.
 No traveler will go to this place and fail to get a selfie for himself.

 Add to that monsoon rain, and you are sure to have a once-in-a-lifetime experience.
 A few hours of rain give way to soft sunshine with the temperature never crossing the 30 degrees Celsius mark.
 Therefore you can be sure of enjoying the beauty of nature when you choose to visit Kerala.